-You may choose to call with: Why call an Ombudsman?
+You may choose to call with:

-- a concern or complaint about services.
+- a concern or complaint about services. a question about rights.

+- a grievance.

 - access to appropriate services.

 - an idea for making services better.

-- a general question or need for information concerning services for

-persons with mental disabilities
+- a general question or need for information concerning services for persons with mental disabilities.